Common Braising Mistakes & How to Avoid Them

 The Fix, Part 2: Don't Use Water for Braising

 Water has no unique flavor of its own.
-So, while it is possible to braise in water, it's a much better idea to use a liquid that has a flavor of its own to bring to the party.
+So, while it is possible to braise in water, it's a much better idea to use a liquid with a flavor of its own to bring to the party.
 If it weren't so important, chefs wouldn't spend literally hours (or have their cooks spend hours) making stock.

-Back to the boring pot roast: Wouldn't it have tasted so much better if you braised in beef stock and wine?
+Back to the boring pot roast: Wouldn't it have tasted so much better if you braised it in beef stock and wine?
 Or stock and tomato juice?

 Or even stock and cream of mushroom soup?
 A braise is supposed to be complex, so never pass up an opportunity to add extra flavor!

 Mistake #2: I Can't Even Bite Into This!

 You spent top dollar for tenderloin at the Fresh Market.
 "What a great meat to make beef bourguignon," you thought.